Project management is the ultimate tool for disproving all the worst stereotypes about creative teams.

 Teamwork.com's profitability report combines billable time with logged hours to calculate the total project cost, allowing project managers to see how much of the project budget is left.

 Accommodating the need for client signoff

-For instance, if a team’s graphic designer is going to create a poster, there are more steps to the project management process than simply assigning a single task to the designer.
-Instead, we need to assign the task of creating the poster and submitting it to the client for approval.
+For instance, if a team’s graphic designer is creating a poster, there are more steps the creative project manager needs to take than simply assigning a single task to the designer.
+They'll also need to create and assign tasks like outlining the design and submitting it to the client for approval.

 The benefits of using project management software for creative project management